Murder of Peter Weinberger: Appeals and execution

 Due to filing appeals, the execution of LaMarca's death sentence was postponed for over 18 months.
 The duration of LaMarca's stay in the Sing Sing death house was one year, seven months, and 24 days, approximately twice the duration of an average inmate condemned to death in the state at the time.
 In his final appeal before his execution, LaMarca argued that the jurors in his case were prejudiced against him.
 He also argued that the rejection of his motion to change venues resulted in an unfair trial.
 In rejecting his appeal, the U.S. Court of Appeals for the Second Circuit pointed out that the size of the jury pool in LaMarca's trial was unusually large, that the time that it took to conduct jury examinations showed the care that county officials put into ensuring that LaMarca would have a fair trial, and that there was no evidence to support the claim that LaMarca had not received a fair trial in Nassau County.

 On August 6, 1958, one of LaMarca's attorneys, Nancy Carley, attempted to obtain a writ of habeas corpus to stay her client's execution, which was scheduled to take place the next day.
 Carley argued that Judge Mario Pittoni had refused to answer a question from the jury and had thus denied LaMarca a fair trial.
 During a 30-minute hearing, the Circuit Court ruled that the argument was invalid.
 Afterwards, Carley stated that no other legal action in the case was likely and that LaMarca's only chance of survival was if New York Governor W. Averell Harriman agreed to grant executive clemency.
+Attorney George Marks visited with Governor Harriman to appeal for clemency, but his appeal was unsuccessful.
 LaMarca's wife, Donna, also appealed to Governor Harriman by radio.
 LaMarca's second attorney, David Markowitz, stated that the intention behind making the radio appeal was "to try to contradict the feeling of antagonism that has been aroused against Angelo LaMarca.
 Maybe enough people will be moved to send telegrams to the governor asking him to save this man's life."
 Governor Harriman's office received 400-500 telegrams from people opposed to LaMarca's execution, but he refused to intervene.
 Until the end of LaMarca's life, Donna insisted that he was insane, stating to a reporter after making her radio appeal, "I just can't believe my husband will die.
 How can they send an insane man to the chair?
 No man who is a father can let another child die unless he was crazy."